How to Manage Windows LAPS with Intune

 Intune | Policy assignment status

 The local admin account password for managed devices will be backed up in Azure Active Directory.
-You can view the password for a device from Microsoft Intune console using below steps.
+You can view the password for a device from the Microsoft Intune console using the steps below.

-• In the Intune console, navigates to Devices / All Devices and select the device for which you need to retrieve local admin password
+• In the Intune console, navigate to Devices / All Devices and select the device for which you need to retrieve the local admin password

-• Select Local Admin Password from left pane
+• Select Local Admin Password from the left pane

-• Click on Show local administrator password link
+• Click on the Show Local Administrator password link

 Intune - Retrieve local admin password

-Review Windows LAPS policy assignment status on a device
+Review the Windows LAPS policy assignment status on a device

-Windows LAPS processes the currently active policy on a periodic basis (every hour).
+Windows LAPS processes the currently active policy periodically (every hour).
 To avoid waiting after you apply the policy, you can run the Invoke-LapsPolicyProcessing PowerShell cmdlet.
-This is usally helpful in testing or troubleshooting as you can force the policy to run immediately.
+This is usually helpful in testing or troubleshooting, as you can force the policy to run immediately.

 The Windows LAPS event logs can be found in Event Viewer under Event Viewer > Application and Services Log > Microsoft > Windows > LAPS node.